Steve-Hawk/Imgur/README.md

 # Imgur
-An repository for storing pictures using PicGo
+An repository for storing pictures using PicGo.